duckietown/simulator/src/README.md

 cd ..
 ./run_gazebo.sh
 ```
 You will see a Duckiebot in Duckietown now.

+In gazebo, shortcut "Ctrl+T" can call out "Gazebo: Topic Selector" window.
+Then click topi ```/gazebo/default/mybot/chassis/camera1/image```under ```gazebo.msgs.ImageStamped```, a camera window of dockiebot will show up.

 You can also control robot through publish messege to topic with command ```rostopic pub /cmd_vel geometry_msgs/Twist "linear:
   x: 0.2
   y: 0.0
   z: 0.0